 Each operator in VisIt has a group of attributes that controls the operator.
 To set the attributes for an operator, first create an operator attributes object.
 This is done by calling a function which is the name of the operator plus the word "Attributes".
 For example, a Slice operator's operator attributes object is created and returned by the SliceAttributes function.
-Assign the new operator attributes object into a variable and set its fields.
-After setting the desired fields in the operator attributes object, pass the object to the SetOperatorOptions function.
-The SetOperatorOptions function determines the type of operator to which the operator attributes object applies and sets the attributes for that operator type.
-To set the default plot attributes, use the SetDefaultOperatorOptions function.
+Assign the new operator attributes object, pass the object to the SetOperatorOptions function.
+The SetOperatorOptions function determines the type of operator to which the operator attributes object applies and sets the attributes, use the SetDefaultOperatorOptions function.
 Setting the default attributes ensures that all future instances of a certain operator are initialized with the new default values.
 Note that there is no SetOperatorOptions(atts, all) variant of this call.
 To set operator options for all plots that have a an instance of the associated operator, you must first make all plots active with SetActivePlots() and then use the SetOperatorOptions(atts) variant.

 '''

 #% visit -cli

 OpenDatabase("/usr/gapps/visit/data/globe.silo")

+'''